SharathChampzz/Placement_Preparation/README.md

 # Placment_Preparation
-This Repository Contains Codes which will be helpfull for placement preparation
+This Repository Contains Simple Codes which will be helpfull for placement preparation